dhirajpatra/sudokuchecker/README.md

-# sudokuchecker
+# Sudoku checker
-This small file with sudoku checker process in very easy manner
+This small file with sudoku checker process in very easy manner by PHP.